edcarp/python-intermediate-esces/_episodes/04-data-types-and-format.md

 sure the CSV wrote out properly, and that you can open it!
 If you want, try to bring it back into Python to make sure it imports properly.

-## Recap

-What we've learned:

-+ How to explore the data types of columns within a DataFrame
-+ How to change the data type
-+ What NaN values are, how they might be represented, and what this means for your work
-+ How to replace NaN values, if desired
-+ How to use `to_csv` to write manipulated data to a file.

 {% include links.md %}